Joshua Braun

-Joshua David Braun (born July 7, 1994) is an American professional basketball player who last played for Eisbären Bremerhaven of the German ProA.
+Joshua David Braun (born July 7, 1994) is an American professional basketball player who last played for the Geraldton Buccaneers of the NBL1 West.
 He played four years of college basketball for the Grand Canyon Antelopes, where he finished as the school's second all-time leading scorer and set the record for most career 3-pointers made.
 He was also a two-time first-team All-WAC honoree.
-He made his professional debut in 2019 in Australia with the Kalamunda Eastern Suns, where he was named the SBL Most Valuable Player.
+He made his professional debut in 2019 in Australia with the Kalamunda Eastern Suns of the State Basketball League (SBL), where he was named the SBL Most Valuable Player.
+He then played two seasons in Germany with Eisbären Bremerhaven of the ProA between 2019 and 2021.

 High school career

 Born and raised in Anthem, Arizona, Braun attended Boulder Creek High School and played three seasons for the school's basketball team.
 As a freshman in 2009–10, he helped the school win its first state championship while averaging 10.4 points and 5.3 rebounds per game.
 He put Boulder Creek's program on the map when he blocked a potential-game winning layup in the last second of the state championship game.
 As a sophomore in 2010–11, he averaged 20.2 points and 9.5 rebounds per game en route to being named player of the year in the Northwest Region.
 As a junior in 2011–12, he averaged 18.5 points and 9.4 rebounds per game.

 For his senior year of high school, Braun transferred to Westwind Preparatory Academy in Phoenix.
 The transfer to Westwind would provide much-needed increased exposure to recruiters since the school traveled the country playing top high school programs.
 However, during the summer in an AAU game, he tore the ACL in his right knee.
 An intense rehab regimen got him ready for the 2012–13 season, where he averaged 9.7 points for Westwind.
 In the spring, he tore the ACL in his other knee.